Organizational Structure

 Junior

-Deliver wireframes, visual assets, collaborate with seniors.
+Deliver wireframes, visual assets, collaborate with seniors

-Skill acquisition, feedback use
+Skill acquisition, using feedback

 Task-level deliverables